ercnbayer/go-crud/README.md

-# go-crud
+go-crud

+This project demonstrates basic CRUD operations in Go utilizing the gorm package with PostgreSQL.
+Setup

-Basic CRUD operations with go using gorm package and postgres go run main.go for inserting test data docker compose up for starting the container (default directory for dump db's is dbdir you can adjust the yaml file for your usage)
+    Run go run main.go to insert test data.
+    Use docker-compose up to start the container.
+The default directory for dumped databases is dbdir; you can modify the YAML file as needed for your specific use case.